 ApplicationParameters folders from the Service Fabric project into the same folder as its package output.
-Octo.exe can then be used to create a package that is compatible with the Octopus package feed.
-You can get Octo.exe from the Octopus downloads page.
-The following example assumes you've added Octo.exe to a tools folder in your solution's folder.
+The Octopus CLI can then be used to create a package that is compatible with the Octopus package feed.
+You can get the Octopus CLI from the Octopus downloads page.

 VERSION and OUTPUT are parameters provided by your build tool of choice, the exact syntax will depend on the tool.